 Have you been charged with Intentionally Causing Serious Injury in Circumstances of Gross Violence?

-If so, you will need a law firm that specialises in criminal law.
+If so, you will need a law firm that specialises in criminal law and assault charges in Victoria.
 This is an extremely serious charge, and there are several things to consider before telling the Court how you intend to plead.

 You need to be able to answer the following questions: Does the prosecution have a case?
 Is the injury serious?
 Did you cause it?
 Did you act alone?
 Would the circumstances of the offence constitute ‘gross violence’?

 You should also be aware that most people who plead guilty to this offence face a significant prison term, to be served immediately.
 See below for more information on this charge.

 The prosecution must prove: